askolesov/obfsproxy/README.md

 # obfsproxy

 obfsproxy is a simple obfuscating proxy designed to provide a layer of obfuscation for network traffic.
-It works by inverting the bytes of the data passing through it, making it harder for network monitors to identify the content of the communication.
+It works by applying multiple transformations to the data passing through it, making it harder for network monitors to identify the content of the communication.

 ## Features

+- Multiple obfuscation methods:
-- Simple byte inversion obfuscation
+  - Byte inversion
+  - XOR encryption with custom key
+  - Random data injection with configurable redundancy
-- Bidirectional proxying
+- Bidirectional proxying with client/server modes
 - Command-line interface for easy configuration
 - Docker support for containerized deployment
 - Integration tests to ensure proper functionality